Mythbusters

 Article 41.3.1 of the Constitution says only that "The State pledges itself to guard with special care the institution of Marriage, on which the Family is founded, and to protect it against attack."

-In the past, the Irish Courts have interpreted marriage as being between a man and a women; however, in the Zappone and Gilligan case (due to be heard in Autumn 2011) the Supreme Court will have an opportunity to expand the definition of marriage to include same sex couples.
+In the past, the Irish Courts have interpreted marriage as being between a man and a women; however, the Zappone and Gilligan case (ongoing) will present an opportunity for the courts to expand the definition of marriage to include same sex couples.

-The Irish Constitution is considered to be a living document that is meant to reflect the changing values of Irish society.
+The Irish Constitution is considered to be a living document that is meant to reflect the changing values of Irish society - values that include family, kinship, love, commitment and respect.
 At Marriage Equality, we believe that the Constitution's definition of marriage and "the Family" could easily include same sex relationships.

 Irish people are against the idea of extending marriage to same sex couples